YoteZip/LinuxCrackingBible/DRM/Steamworks-API/defeating_steamworks_1stgen.md

 This is the big one.
 Most games you'll interact with are "protected" by Steamworks API.
 It's trivially bypassed by any number of tools, and often it's the only protection a game will have.
 At some point, publishers gave up on protecting their games and let GabeN's words ring true: "piracy is a service problem"

 We defeat this DRM with `Goldberg Steam Emulator`, which is an excellent tool full of customization.
 Among its features are auto-unlocking of DLC, auto-LAN setup, achievement support, friends network, mod support, and support for native Linux games.
-The original version has been abandoned, and a few forks have been developed.
-For now, we're going to use the [Detanup01 fork](https://github.com/Detanup01/gbe_fork).

 Goldberg Steam Emulator: